Et3rn1ty/terminal-regicide/README.md

 ## To Do

-*   Implement the animal companion rules and logic
+*   Make it nicer?
-*   Implement the combo rules and logic
+*   Show full rules somehow?